Queluz, São Paulo: History

-The city came from a village of Purí Indians in the year of 1800.
-The village grew up around a chapel built by Indians and slaves under the leadership of father Francisco das Chagas Lima, who was sent to evangelize the Purí people, where he stands today is the Mother Church.
+The city came from a village of Puri Indians in the year of 1800.
+The village grew up around a chapel built by Indians and slaves under the leadership of father Francisco das Chagas Lima, who was sent to evangelize the Puri people, where he stands today is the Mother Church.
 The city was incorporated in 1876.
 The patron saint of Queluz is St. John the Baptist, and the name Queluz is a tribute to the Imperial Family, sharing the name of the town where D. Pedro I was born.
 Coffee culture is important to the municipality, as farms still exist in the surrounding countryside of Sertão, São José, Restauração, Bela Aurora, Regato, Cascata, etc.

 In 2020, the population was estimated as 13,606 people living in an area of 249.4 km2.